Drake-Eidukas/clogger/README.md

   - Set this to `false` if you don't want to print the line numbers
 - PRINT_FUNCTION_NAME
   - Set this to `false` if you don't want to print the function name
+- LOG_SINK
+  - Set this to any stream (stdout, stderr, etc.) to pipe all log messages to that stream.